constantinedev/Flask-CMS/README.md

 ## Update

-We have to move kind of the function from the corss with self build APIs list, In file `modules/apis.py` we have build kind of the default and open free functions include:
+We have to move kind of the function from the corss with self build APIs list,<br>
+In file `modules/apis.py` we have build kind of the default and open free functions include:

 1. Tor / Nor `gun_shell` requests, we have build it with `asyncio` and `aiohttp`, you can also install tor for requesting `.onion` address.
-2. jwt Create, yes, we have try something open source persion trust for defances scam and ddos attack to your apps. basic can make permission with your api requests.
+2. jwt Create, yes, we have try something open source persion trust for defances scam and ddos attack to your apps.<br>
+   basic can make permission with your api requests.
-3. GPG Message - We user GnuPG encrypt for singal function, with this demo jwt encodeing sure you can use your coustom password generator to build with it, but if you need to use `pgpy` make flash with pip or update with `python3 -m pip install -U -r request.txt`
+3. GPG Message - We user GnuPG encrypt for singal function, with this demo jwt encodeing<br>
+   sure you can use your coustom password generator to build with it, but if you need to use `pgpy`<br>
+   make flash with pip or update with `python3 -m pip install -U -r request.txt`
-4. QRCode - By QR code build with SVG/HTML support return.
+4. QRCode - By QR code build with SVG/HTML support return.<br>
    Make your between devices can crose over read and run your sevices.

 More of the usage, in each default APIs function, welcome leave me an `issues`

 ## Configure The Demo

-To Run the Flask-CMS, you should install the python3 version.
+To Run the Flask-CMS, you should install the python3 version.<br>
 Support any browser with no plugin or cookies blocking.

 1. Create your app [SECRET_KEY ](https://flask.palletsprojects.com/en/2.2.x/config/#SECRET_KEYhttps://)